-The numbers of the options added are indicated on the label on the rear panel.
+The numbers of the options installed are indicated on the label on the rear panel.

-For details of whether retro-fitted options or software options are included, please refer to the ordering information on the Anritsu website.
+For details of whether retrofit options or software options are included, please refer to the ordering information in the product brochure available on the Anritsu website.